 • Exposure adjusted to limit market swings

-• Shifted away from stocks during higher volatility
+• Shifted away from stocks as volatility increased

-This difference is intentional.
-FIA indexes are built to manage risk and smooth returns over time, not to track the stock market dollar-for-dollar.
+This difference is the point.
+FIA indexes are designed to manage risk and smooth returns over time, not to track the stock market dollar-for-dollar.

 APM inline gray – Quiz Flow Rates